gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

 algorithm integrating Newton equations of motion.
 A number of 20000 steps with a timestep ``dt`` equal of :math:`0.001 ~ \text{ps}` will be performed.

+Let us cancel the translational of the center of mass of the system:

+..  code-block:: bw

+    comm_mode = linear
+    comm_grps = system

+Let us give an initial kick to the atom so that the initial total velocities give the desired temperature of :math:`360~\text{K}`:

+..  code-block:: bw

+    gen-vel = yes
+    gen-temp = 360

+Let us also specify the neighbor searching parameters:

+..  code-block:: bw

+    cutoff-scheme = Verlet
+    nstlist = 10
+    ns_type = grid

 Let us also ask GROMACS to print the trajectory in a compressed **.xtc** file every 1000 steps, or every 1 ps, by adding the following line to **nvt.mdp**:

 ..  code-block:: bw

+    nstlog = 100
+    nstenergy = 100
     nstxout-compressed = 1000

+Here, we also request gromacs to print thermodynamic information in the log file and in the energy file **.edr** every 100 steps.

+Let us impose the calculation of long-range electrostatic, by the use of the long-range fast smooth particle-mesh ewald (SPME) electrostatics with Fourier spacing of :math:`0.1~\text{nm}`, order of 4, and cut-off of :math:`1~\text{nm}` :cite:`darden1993particle, essmann1995smooth`.
+Let us also impose how the short-range van der Waals interactions should be treated by GROMACS, as well as the cut-off ``rvdw`` of :math:`1~\text{nm}`:

+..  code-block:: bw

+    vdw-type = Cut-off
+    rvdw = 1.0

+    coulombtype = pme
+    fourierspacing = 0.1
+    pme-order = 4
+    rcoulomb = 1.0

+For this system, computing the long-range Coulomb interactions is necessary, because electrostatic forces between charged particles decay slowly, as the inverse of the square of the distance between them, :math:`1/r^2`.

+Here, the cut-off *rcoulomb* separates the short-range interactions from the long-range interactions.
+Long-range interactions are treated in the reciprocal space, while short-range interactions are computed directly.

+Let us use the LINCS algorithm to constrain the hydrogen bonds :cite:`hess1997lincs`.
+The water molecules will thus be treated as rigid, which is generally better given the fast vibration of the hydrogen bonds.

+..  code-block:: bw

+    constraint-algorithm = lincs
+    constraints = hbonds
+    continuation = no

 Let us also control the temperature throughout the simulation using the so-called ``v-rescale`` thermostat, which is